 A stairs complex along with a lovely set of sculptures, functional benches, and flowers.

 The Hypostyle Hall and its 86 sloping columns

-All columns are inclined.
-In that way they support the load of the large terrace above.
+In that way, they support the load of the large terrace above.
 These columns and the vault are built in such a way that allows the rainwater to be collected in cisterns.
-The cisterns are located under the market.

 The bench is 110m long and is said to be the most extended undulating bench in the world.
-The decoration technique used is called “Trencadis“.
+The decoration technique used is called “Trencadis.”

-The overall Park and Calvary
+The Park and Calvary

 It is a splendid way to walk the spiral paths that lead to the top of the hill.
-There you can enjoy a panoramic view of Barcelona.
-This area is outside the Monumental area.
+There you can enjoy a panoramic view of the city of Barcelona.

 The Casa-Museu Gaudí